 Due to rising environmental concerns among individuals and increasing awareness about the harmful impact of burning fossil fuels, there is a significant rise in the demand for clean fuels across the globe.
 This can also be attributed to stringent policies implemented by governing authorities of numerous countries to control greenhouse gas (GHG) emissions from the automotive industry.
 Besides this, there is an increase in the adoption of electrolyzers to power hydrogen fuel cell electric trains, buses, trucks, and other vehicles.
 Moreover, rising sales of electric vehicles (EVs) are driving the demand for hydrogen refueling stations and electrolyzers.
 Apart from this, they are used to supply industrial gas in the steel industry, flat glass plants, and semi-conductor applications.
 They are also utilized in natural gas grids to lower carbon heating and refineries to remove sulfur from fossil fuels.
 Furthermore, electrolyzers find applications in the production of green chemicals, such as methanol, fertilizers, ammonia, and liquid jet fuel.
 Besides this, the increasing adoption of wind and solar panels for electricity generation is projected to offer lucrative growth opportunities to market players operating in the industry.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global electrolyzer market, along with forecasts at the global, regional and country level from 2022-2027.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global electrolyzer market report, along with forecasts for growth at the global and regional level from 2022-2027.
 Our report has categorized the market based on product, capacity and application.